Japan Airlines Plane On Fire On Runway At Tokyos Haneda Airport: TV Images - UrduPoint

 Japan Airlines Plane On Fire On Runway At Tokyo's Haneda Airport: TV Images

-Tokyo, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) A Japan Airlines plane was in flames on the runway of Tokyo's Haneda Airport on Tuesday after apparently colliding with a coast guard aircraft, television reports said.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) A Japan Airlines plane burst into flames on the runway of Tokyo's Haneda Airport on Tuesday after apparently colliding with a coast guard aircraft, media reports said.

-The images on broadcaster NHK showed the plane moving along the runway before an explosion of orange flames burst from beneath and behind it.
+Images on broadcaster NHK showed the plane moving along the runway before a large explosion of orange flames exploded from beneath and behind it.

-All 367 passengers on board the Airbus plane were evacuated, broadcaster NHK reported.
+All 367 passengers and 12 crew onboard the Airbus plane were evacuated, NHK reported.
+Those onboard included eight children, Kyodo News reported.

+NHK reported that one of the six crew members on the coast guard plane was safe but that the other five were unaccounted for.

 The cause of the incident was not immediately clear, but television reports said that the Airbus collided with a coast guard aircraft.